csteach436/csteach436.github.io/Readme.md

 ### GitHub Pages

-This is the repository for the *csteach436* GitHub pages site, Fall 2019.
+This is the repository for the *csteach436* GitHub pages site.